Strobesstrobes

 • Break sequence: confirm an order without paying, or apply a coupon after checkout.

-• Race shared state: two concurrent withdrawals against one balance, or two redemptions of one token.
+• Race shared state: two concurrent withdrawals against one balance, or two redemptions of one token, landed inside the same transaction window with a single-packet attack.

-How do you report and prioritize API findings?
+How do you report and remediate API findings?

 Report each finding against its OWASP API category, score it with CVSS, and prove it with a paired request and response.
-Prioritization should reflect exploitability: a BOLA on a sequential integer ID is trivially scriptable and ranks above a theoretical issue gated behind admin auth.
+Prioritize by exploitability: a BOLA on a sequential integer ID is trivially scriptable and outranks a theoretical issue gated behind admin auth.
+The findings table below is the shape of a real report excerpt.

 Frequently asked questions